Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

 #.
 Look for any order marked as ``ESCROW PENDING``.
 #.
 Click on the order's tile to expand its details and make your security deposit by clicking on the ``Complete escrow`` button.

-Packaging and Shipping an Order
+Package and Shipping an Order
 -------------------------------

 After making your security deposit into the two-party escrow contract, you will need to package and ship the order to your buyer.